Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Norikura Tatamidaira (乗鞍畳平)

-The promenade takes just around 30 minutes to get to, which is great for mountain hiking beginners and those who are less fit to still be able to enjoy the blessing of nature.
+The promenade takes just around 30 minutes to reach, which is great for mountain hiking beginners and those who are less fit, allowing them to enjoy the blessings of nature still.

 Tatamidaira is an area surrounded by a sea of flowers.
 From early July to early August, if you walk along the promenade, around 50 different alpine plants should bloom!